IoanaAlexandru/blog/content/about/index.md

   </tr>
   <tr>
     <td colspan="3" style="border-bottom-width: 3px;">
-      Taught introductive classes on programming, data structures (in C) and object-oriented programming (in Java) at the best engineering university in 🇷🇴 Bucharest, Romania.
+      Taught introductive classes on programming, data structures (in C) and object-oriented programming (in Java) at the top engineering university in 🇷🇴 Bucharest, Romania.
     </td>
   </tr>
   <tr>